MaxRingstrom/git-tutorial/README.md

 // Create a merge commit with the current commit and the last commit on the
 // feature branch as parents.
 The --no-ff flag makes sure that a merge commit
 // is always created even if it isn't necessary.
 You can read about what
-// *fast forward* is if you want to know more. git merge --no-ff feature/my_new_feature
+// "fast forward" is if you want to know more. git merge --no-ff feature/my_new_feature

 // Push the merge commit